5 Steps To Relieve Pain

 I offer private sessions in yoga therapy so you can move with strength and flexibility and find gentle pain relief.

-I work with individuals whose pain gets in the way of their full enjoyment of life.
-My focus is on chronic pain, and I am passionate about learning and teaching the current research and practices that support my clients in their quest to live a pain-free life.
+I'm passionate about learning and teaching the current research and practices that support my clients in their quest to live a pain-free life.

 - One-on-one private sessions where you practise moving and breathing in a safe, gentle way that changes your nervous system, and changes your pain.

 - Small group classes in therapeutic yoga for pain relief, meditation and restorative yoga.